You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 One clear target.
 No ambiguity.

 Keep a sticky note on your keyboard, or set a phone reminder with that sentence.
-You’ll glide into your session like a plane landing on autopilot.
+You’ll slide straight into your session with zero friction (before your brain has time to argue).

 Short bursts create long-term consistency.
-You don’t need two hours—you need twenty focused minutes.
+You don’t need 24 hours of adrenaline-filled sleepless writing.
+You only need twenty focused minutes to move the song forward.

 Set a timer.
 When it goes off, stop.